svenvc/ston/ston-spec.md

 Whitespace is not significant.
 Pretty printing STON does not alter its semantics.
 Any line end convention can be used.

 By default, significant - inside strings or symbols - unescaped, raw newlines in any convention are preserved as is.
 A reader could offer the option to convert those significant unescaped newlines to a specific convention.
 Similarly, a writer could convert significant newlines in any convention to a specific convention and output them unescaped.
-The default is to leave them as is and to escape them.
+The default is to leave them as they are and to escape them.

 ### Comments